 The most significant change that has occurred is community age demographics.
 Over the course of 10 years, the median age for Lincoln County jumped from 38.1 (2010) to 47.9 (2020).
-The population 19 and under declined from 25.4% (2000) of the total population to 20.3% (2020) of the total population.
-During the same time period, the 65 and older age group increased as a population of total population from 18.1% (2000) to 21.6% (2020).
-These demographics are not unique to Lincoln County the are consistent with rural north-central Wisconsin demographics.
+The population 19 and under declined from 25.4% (2000) of the total population to 20.3% (2020).
+During that same time period, the 65 and older age group increased from 18.1% (2000) of the total population to 21.6% (2020).
+1 These demographic shifts are not unique to Lincoln County and are consistent with rural north-central Wisconsin.

 Lincoln County's population is becoming slightly more diverse.
-Although the largest racial and ethnic group in Lincoln County is White, Non Hispanic or Latino, this population slightly decreased from 2010 to 2020, while all other racial and ethnic groups increased during this time period.
+Although the largest racial and ethnic group in Lincoln County is White, Non Hispanic or Latino, this population slightly decreased from 2010 to 2020, while all other racial and ethnic groups increased.

 According to the Wisconsin Department of Workforce Development, in 2020, employment in Lincoln County decreased by 815 jobs (7.5%).
 Manufacturing experienced the greatest numerical loss in employment with a loss of 331 jobs, a decrease of 13.1%.
-Additionally, this industry made up 27% of total payroll and accounted for 40.6% of the decline in overall employment Even though COVID-19 contributed to job loses these trends were building up well before the pandemic as Lincoln County experienced members of the baby boomer generation exiting the workforce.
+Additionally, this industry made up 27% of total payroll and accounted for 40.6% of the decline in overall employment .
+Even though COVID-19 contributed to job loses these trends were building up well before the pandemic as Lincoln County experienced members of the baby boomer generation exiting the workforce.